-In 2011, a comprehensive update was made to include promotion of complete streets planning and transit access.
-The 2018 update introduces three new action areas: transportation connectivity, transportation technology, and public engagement.
+In 2011, a comprehensive update to the Clean Air Action Plan was made to include promotion of a broad-suite of sustainability-related transportation initiatives, including complete streets planning, and transit access.
+The 2018 update introduced three new action areas: transportation connectivity, transportation technology, and public engagement.
 Since 2008, MARC has worked with MDNR and KDHE to administer Clean Diesel grants from EPA to local projects to reduce on- and off-road heavy-duty diesel emissions, including projects involving rail and freight transport.
 MARC has also applied on behalf of large fleets for this funding and will continue to work with Kansas City area fleets on reducing diesel emissions.
-Under the current (2015) ozone standard (70 ppb) the Kansas City region has been classified as unclassifiable/attainment for all counties.
+Under the current (2020) ozone standard (70 ppb) the Kansas City region has been classified as unclassifiable/attainment for all counties.

 - 1. ACTIVITY: Technical Analysis.
-Maintain the MOVES model for counties in the current air quality maintenance area, including determining local data needs and working with appropriate entities to collect data (ongoing). - 2.
-ACTIVITY: Committee Support.
-Convene the Conformity Consulting Agencies, Air Quality Forum, and other necessary subcommittees to review and discuss air quality conformity analyses/determinations and related planning assumptions and methodologies (as needed). - 3.
-ACTIVITY: Engagement.
-Engage area chambers of commerce, economic development councils, and industry and trade associations in efforts to implement other CAAP mobile source elements(ongoing). - 4.
+Maintain and update the regional MOVES model, including obtaining and working with appropriate entities, to collect local data as needed (ongoing). - ACTIVITY: Committee Support.
+Convene the Air Quality Forum, and other necessary subcommittees to review and discuss air quality issues, conformity analyses/determinations and related planning assumptions and methodologies (as needed).
+Engage with the newly forming Climate and Environment Council as needed to facilitate implementation of priority strategies.

+- 3. ACTIVITY: Engagement.
+Engage area chambers of commerce, economic development councils, and industry and trade associations, local governments, public health agencies, transit agencies, environmental organizations, and other relevant stakeholders in efforts to implement CAAP mobile source elements (ongoing). - 4.
 ACTIVITY: Fleet Engagement.
-Provide technical, planning, and analytical support to local government efforts to reduce mobile source emissions of ozone precursor emissions, particularly from fleets (ongoing). - 5.
+Provide technical, planning, and analytical support to local governments' and transit agencies' efforts to reduce mobile source emissions of ozone precursor, PM2.5 and greenhouse gas emissions, particularly from fleets (ongoing). - 5.
 ACTIVITY: Technical Analysis.
-Analyze air quality benefits resulting from regional mobile source emissions reduction initiatives (ongoing). - 6.
-ACTIVITY: Public Engagement.
-Engage cities and counties outside the Air Quality Boundary to help them understand mobile source elements of the CAAP and future SIP (ongoing). - 7.
-ACTIVITY: VW Settlement.
-Provide technical, planning, and analytical support for local efforts to access VW settlement resources (as needed). - 8.
-PRODUCT: Email Updates.
-Send email updates to Conformity Consulting Agencies, Air Quality Forum, and other relevant committees on region's status regarding the eight-hour ozone standard (as needed). - 9.
+Analyze air quality benefits and GHG mitigation resulting from regional transportation policy evaluation, initiatives, and studies (ongoing). - 6.
+PRODUCT: Air Quality Status Updates.
+Inform Air Quality Forum, other relevant committees, and relevant stakeholders on the region's air quality status (ongoing). - 7.
+ACTIVITY: Climate Action Plan.
+Integrate climate resilience priorities and initiatives into the work of all relevant committees and work plans, as appropriate (ongoing). - 8.
 ACTIVITY: Clean Air Action Plan.
 Work with air quality stakeholders to develop and initiate process to update the Clean Air Action Plan.
-(Dec)
+(Dec).

-3.4 Active Transportation Planning- Lead Agency: MARC
+3.4 Safe and Accessible Transportation Options-Lead Agency: MARC